uvezio/pf_project/README.md

 ## Testing Strategy

-Due to the complexity of the program, which can potentially process a large number of images that would be impractical to handle during testing, and to avoid generating test files inside the regular input/output directories, **dedicated test directories** have been added under `tests/`.
+Due to the complexity of the program, which may process a large number of images that would be impractical to handle during testing, and to avoid generating test files inside the regular input/output directories, **dedicated test directories** have been added under `tests/`.

 These directories replicate the structure of the main project directories and emulate the behavior of the program during normal execution.
 In particular, `tests/images/source_images/` contains four test color images.